willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 Usage
 -----

-First, add the following line to your line.
+First, add the following line to your template.
 It will load the JS `Translator`:

 ``` html
 <script src="{{ asset('bundles/bazingajstranslation/js/translator.min.js') }}"></script>